kipr/daylite/README.md

 # daylite

 Daylite is the communications backbone for a number of processes running on the next-generation Botball robot controller from [KIPR](http://kipr.org/).
-It's design was inspired by [ROS](http://www.ros.org/).
+It's design is inspired by [ROS](http://www.ros.org/).
 Daylite, however, is simple to build, install, and use in comparison, with no external dependencies or extra tooling required.
+It also makes several different design choices.

 Daylite is named after the song [Daylight by Andrew Rayel](https://www.youtube.com/watch?v=DV7YAkIaD44).
 It was the song that was playing when I decided I needed to make this.
 Unfortunately, the variable